kelviolet/Path-Sum-leetcode/README.md

          /  \
          3   5
 For example, the lowest common ancestor (LCA) of nodes 2 and 8 is 6.
 Another example is LCA of nodes 2 and 4 is 2, since a node can be a descendant of itself according to the LCA definition.

+#24.
+Swap Nodes in Pairs
+Given a linked list, swap every two adjacent nodes and return its head.

+For example,
+Given 1->2->3->4, you should return the list as 2->1->4->3
 # leetcode
 leetcode
 leetcode